mlflow/mlflow/docs/source/llms/gateway/deprecation.rst

 =============================

 The MLflow AI Gateway is deprecated and has been replaced by the `MLflow Deployments for LLMs <../deployments/index.html>`_.
-This page describes how to migrate from the MLflow AI Gateway to the `MLflow Deployments for LLMs <../deployments/index.html>`_.
+This page is a migration guide for users of the MLflow AI Gateway.

 Configuration YAML file
 ~~~~~~~~~~~~~~~~~~~~~~~